Kinto/kinto/cliquet_docs/reference/permission.rst

 This is the simplest one, as presented in the :ref:`resource section <resource>`.

-When using a :class:`cliquet.resource.UserResource`, every authenticated user can manipulate and read their own records.
+When using a :class:`kinto.core.resource.UserResource`, every authenticated user can manipulate and read their own records.
 There is no way to restrict this or allow sharing of records.